kblackston23/Meet-App/README.md

-A serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+MEET APP - A serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 It uses the Google Calendar API to fetch upcoming events.

 Key Features -
 Show/hide event details, specifiy number of events to view, use the app while offline, add a short to home screen, filter events by city and view upcoming events by city.